 The wheel spins for a satisfyingly long stretch of time.
 Then, the anticipation builds.
 The player’s discount is revealed and guess what.
 Claiming your prize is as simple as copying a discount code from the “outcome” screen.
 This approach works because its a smart combination of chance, exploration, and simplicity leads to a genuine emotional buy-in from the player.

-Another site that’s been successful at making i’ts email opt-in process interactive is Cerries Mooney.
+Another site that’s been successful at making i’ts opt-in email campaign interactive is Cerries Mooney.
 The marketing consultant was smart enough to use an opt-in quiz that dovetails extremely well with her core service.
 Integrating her clients’ personas into their brand.
 Anyone who arrives at the site knowing what Cerries Mooney does will be interested in her process.
 And guess what.
 You don’t have to book a consultation to see it in action.
 All you have to do is take her “archetype test” to see what her service is about.

 Mooney’s brand is all about the rewards of self-discovery and finding out how this process can be leveraged for success in business.
 So, the elegant way this interaction blends with her consultation service again prompts genuine emotional investment from the site visitor.